What Will Happen to R22 and How it Affects You

-It’s smart to discuss pricing offers with your HVAC provider if you’re worried about cost.
+It’s better to discuss pricing offers with your HVAC provider if you’re worried about cost.
 At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement doable, and we monitor for any manufacturer and utility rebates that would make it easier to handle a surprising replacement.
-To avoid emergencies on a hot day, many of our customers elect to do a pre-emptive replacement, and replace an old unit before it doesn’t work.
-If you’re of a similar mind, then you’re in good company!
+To avoid emergencies on a hot day, many of our customers choose to do a pre-emptive replacement, and replace an old unit before it breaks down.
+If you’re thinking the same thing, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

 If your heating and air conditioning system was built after January 2010, the R22 phase out challenge may not apply to you, because it’s possible that your system uses the new, approved replacement refrigerant, R410a.
 However, units installed after 2010 could potentially use R22, so it’s best to check with an HVAC Expert.
 You can always find this and the refrigerant type by reading the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?